PAVER PATIOS AND WALKWAYS

 A pedestrian walkways must have a minimum of a 4" base, while a driveway which will sustain much heavier loads, should have 12".
 All contractors in Nanaimo will have a slightly different way of doing things, but these general guidelines should always be followed.

-STEP 4: After the base is perfect, we will then lay down another layer of filter cloth, before spreading 1" of masonry sand which is what the pavers will be set upon.
-This layer of filter fabric is usually forgone by most, but it will also keep the sand from mixing into the base below.
+STEP 4: After the base is prepared, spread 1" of masonry sand which is what the pavers will be set upon.
 It is important that no more than 1" of sand is used.

 STEP 5: After the pavers have all been laid in the correct pattern, we use a wet saw to make the cuts on any curves or leftover gaps.
 This can be a time consuming task but must be done carefully.